TechBeamersTechBeamers

 Explanation:

-keyword marks the beginning of the code block to be executed for each iteration. - Place your desired commands or code within the block following
+• The do keyword marks the beginning of the code block to be executed for each iteration.

-keyword signifies the end of thefor
+• The done keyword signifies the end of the for loop.

 Example: